codem-adi/Web-Design-Landing-Page/README.md

     - How to approach the project in while building.

-## This project took me around 2 hours approximately which also include the ScreenShot taking and pusing to github.
+## This project took me around 3 hours approximately which also include the ScreenShot taking and pusing to github.

+## Message For Visitors
+    -Feel free to make changes and tag me -Emails4adi@gmail.com

 ### Chek Me